Spouse Visa Guide: Living Abroad and Married to a U.S. Citizen

 After you submit your DS-260, the NVC will send out a notice (again via mail or email) confirming receipt of your DS-260, usually on the same day.

-You will then need to submit your supporting documents to the NVC as well, which will include your financial sponsorship form (technically called an “Affidavit of Support“).
+You will then need to submit your supporting documents to the NVC as well, which will include Form I-864 (technically called an “Affidavit of Support”).
 Depending on which consulate is processing the application, you will either upload, email, or mail all of the supporting documents to the NVC.
 Check here to determine which of the submission options apply to you.

-If the NVC needs more information or documents to complete your NVC package, they will send you a checklist of missing documents, typically within 1–2 months.
+If the NVC needs more information or documents to complete your NVC package, they will send you a checklist of missing documents.

 Before attending the green card interview, the spouse seeking a green card must have a medical examination performed by a State Department-approved doctor.
 The U.S. consulate processing your application will send you a list of these doctors along with your interview notice.
 The cost of this exam varies widely by country, but $200 is not uncommon.